rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-07-res-ensemblesplice.md

 &emsp; As time wore on, I contacted my advisor less frequently, and eventually found comfort in using the excuse that the start of my last semester at college meant I was unable to get much done on my research[^3].
 For several months, I didn't touch EnsembleSplice, and only took it up again in December 2021.
 The same feelings of dread returned, and I didn't do much with my code or the draft I wrote at the end of the summer.
 I resolved to complete the work by the end of February 2022; this didn't occur of course (planning fallacy!), and as a result my internal monologue was polluted with statements like "you weren't meant for research", "look at REU student X, he was able to get it done so elegantly", "if you had done this incrementally, you'd already be done!", "this [me not having completed EnsembleSplice in February] is proof you are inferior", and "you are such a loser".

 &emsp; In early March 2022, I had some sort of mental breakthrough while sitting on my couch.
 Some cognitive burden shifted, and now, rather than being inhibited by my fears that my work wasn't thorough, important, or efficient enough, I accepted that it was OK to completely refactor my code, to implement more tests, and to spend as much time as I wanted making things more efficient.
 I was motivated by a desire to leave no rock unturned in my research pipeline.
 As of 20 March 2022, this motivation persists.
 This newfound hope for EnsembleSplice also lead me to creating this page.
 In the rest of this post, I want to cover each of the prospective sections of my upcoming paper, and in detail, explain my reasoning, concerns, and doubts for them.

+__Outline__: This research seeks to use a technique from machine learning (ML) called ensemble learning to outperform state-of-the-art DL models in splice site prediction.
+The contribution of EnsembleSplice to science can be thought of as "an example of a method from ML/DL that has not been used for splice site prediction that outperforms some existing DL methods for splice site prediction".
+This is a very small contribution, and I consider it mentally to fall into the class of contributions "an example of something humanity uses ML/DL for in the early 21st century".

 ## Abstract